-The Eighth Nerve (Fig. 214) consists of three portions, the Glosso-pharyngeal nerve, the Pneumo-gastric nerve, and the Spinal-accessory nerve, which lie in that order from before backwards.
+The Eighth Nerve (Fig. 231) consists of three portions, the Glosso-pharyngeal nerve [9th of Soemmering] the Pneumogastric nerve [10th of Soemmering] and the Spinal-accessory nerve [11th of Soemmering] which lie in that order from before backwards.

 The Glosso-pharyngeal nerve (21) is the smallest of the three nerves, and arises from the lateral tract of the medulla oblongata by three or four fibrillæ.